allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 By turning off Shuffle Service we achieved a much lower cost.
 As a bonus, our memory utilization increased to almost 100%, because we use worker nodes to perform a shuffle.
 So we eliminated an underutilized T2D issue connected with a CPU to memory ratio.
-Node preemption is not a problem, since we’re not utilizing preemptible VMs.
+Node preemption is not a problem since we’re not utilizing preemptible VMs.

-I also must add, that turning-off external shuffle service may not always result in lower cost.
+I also must add that turning-off external shuffle service may not always result in lower cost.
-It depends on many factors, and you should test in on your own data pipeline.
+It depends on many factors, and you should test it on your own data pipeline.
-Also, you need to take into consideration that the job will usually require more resources (CPU, memory), once you turn off external shuffle service.
+Also, you need to take into consideration that the job will usually require more resources (CPU, memory) once you turn off external shuffle service.

 This way we decreased the estimated processing cost from $127,000 by $73,660 per year to $53,340 (by 58%)[^1].
 So it’s now less than half of the initial cost[^1].